gun-pi/gun-pi/README.md

 - 👋 Hi, I’m @gun-pi
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently learning AWS cloud technologies
 - 💞️ I’m looking to collaborate on a Java-based project
 - 📫 How to reach me: gunpavel.i@gmail.com